o3de/o3de.org/content/docs/contributing/to-docs/style-guide.md

 ... assets that are "game-ready". | ... assets that are "game-ready."
 ... process called "rigging". | ... process called "rigging."

-What the quote is a complete sentence, place the punctuation inside the quote.
+When the quote is a complete sentence, place the punctuation inside the quote.

-"Focus is a matter of deciding what things you're not going to do." - John Carmack
+> "Focus is a matter of deciding what things you're not going to do." - John Carmack

 ### Code style for filenames, directories, and paths